 Photographing Bram and Elyne’s wedding was one of those occasions.
-Recommended by a colleague of Bram’s there was no time for a consolation or even to meet the lovely couple.
+Recommended by a colleague of Bram’s there was no time for a consultation or even to meet the lovely couple.
 No time to arrange a shot list.
 Just a time, date and venue.
-The only brief (received an hour before the ceremony) was to capture the atmosphere of the Town Hall, the wedding and season.
+The only brief (received an hour before the ceremony) was to capture the atmosphere of the Town Hall, the wedding and the season (it being Christmas)

 This was a less traditional wedding.
 You see, Bram and Elyne are from Belgium.
 But they have lived and worked over here for a number of years.
 During this time, they have made friends and forged relationships.
 All of which were important to them, so when they announced they were getting married, they added that they would be having a civil wedding in Manchester for family and close friends.
 This would be followed by a big wedding back home in Belgium.